ben-mackenzie/rsa-cryptography/README.md

 # rsa-cryptography
-Allows 10-character encoding and decoding using RSA cryptography.
+Performs 10-character encoding and decoding using RSA cryptography.